Activation Quantization of Vision Encoders Needs Prefixing Registers: Experiments

 \section{Experiments}

-In this section, we first describe the experimental setup in \cref{ssec:setup}.
-Next, in \cref{ssec:main_results}, we show that for zero-shot image classification and image–text retrieval tasks, combining RegCache with either naïve quantization or other baseline algorithms yields a significant performance gain.
-Furthermore, we analyze the behavior of token norm outliers, assess the generalization ability of the pre-computed prefix tokens, and validate our design choices through ablation studies.
+In this section, we first describe our experimental setup in \cref{ssec:setup}.
+Next, we report results for both standalone vision encoders and VLMs across various benchmarks in \cref{ssec:main_results}, demonstrating consistent gains from RegCache over baselines including low-bit regimes.
+We also assess the generalizability of the precomputed prefix tokens and further validate our design through analyses of prefix-token behavior, ablation studies, and latency measurements.